wuolong/wuolong.github.io/linux-tweaks.md

 $ sudo dpkg -i xxxx.deb
 ```

-When Chrome is run the first, it will ask to set as the default and can be
+When Chrome runs the first time, it will ask to set as the default and can be called
-called upon by the shortcut *Super+W*.
+upon by the shortcut *Super+W*.